icons8/lunacy-docs/docs/components.md

 ### Hotspot overrides

-If your template features a hotspot, you can override its target artboard.
+If your template features a hotspot, you can override its target frame.
 Optionally, you can select the none override option to disable the hotspot.

 ### Tint overrides